 It’s clear from scripture that God sought after and chose us and not the other way around.
 He pursued us until He had apprehended us.
 Much like Paul described Jesus’ apprehension of himself saying, “I was laid hold of by Christ Jesus” (Philippians 3:12).

 It was in the exercise of His will that we were born again into His family.
 If we receive Jesus we discover that He chose us in Him before the foundation of the world.
 We have been chosen by God!
-God is choosing you right now.
+God is even now, through the Holy Spirit, calling you to come to Christ.
 Will you accept Jesus and invite Him into your life?
-He’s standing at the door of your heart, knocking and waiting anxiously for you to let Him in.
+He’s standing at the door of your heart, knocking and anxiously waiting for you to invite Him in.

 Prayer: Lord Jesus, thank You for reaching out to me and choosing me to be Your own.
 Please come into my life and heart, forgive me of all my sins, fill me with the Power of Your Holy Spirit and help me to live for You from this day forth and forever.
 I choose to make you the Lord of my life and surrender all of myself to You this very moment.
 In Jesus’ name, Amen!